PatrickZhuUofT2025/Music-Album-Store/README.md

 I used POSTGRESQL to compete the SQL queries.
 Some of the functions used: cte queries, subqueries, inner joins, aggregate functions, Group By, Order By.
 I developed a script to update tables - removing existing tables and create a table with columns, ready to re-import csv files
 Under the SQL Scripts Folder, I added txt files of my SQL coding to make it easier for viewing purposes

+The pbix file is a file from PowerBI desktop.
+The dashboard is a visualization of the SQL query returns.
+The SQL data into PowerBI utilized the Direct Query method.
+Real time updates will occur once tables updated.
+I plan to add additional data to the relevant SQL tables to test whether the update occurs.